Pain in Left Side – Causes, Diagnosis, Treatments

 Diverticulitis.
 It is a common condition found in older people wherein there is an out pouching (diverticula) on the large intestines.
 Symptoms include sudden pain, nausea, vomiting, chills, fever, and changes in bowel habit.
 This condition can lead to sepsis (infection) and hemorrhage especially if the pouches develop a tear.
 Treatment may range from fluid therapy, rest, and in worst conditions, it may warrant surgery.

 Kidney Stones.
-An obstruction can be present in the left kidney or ureters which can cause severe pain in the left side below the rib cage.
+An obstruction can be present in the left kidney or ureters which can cause severe pain below the rib cage.
 It can radiate into the lower abdomen and below to the groin.
-The pain is sudden and is accompanied by dysuria (pain in urination), hematuria (blood in the urine), nausea, vomiting, and there is a frequent urge to urinate.
+This symptom is sudden and is accompanied by dysuria, hematuria (blood in the urine), nausea, vomiting, and there is a frequent urge to urinate.
 Treatment includes hydration therapy (usually 2L or more fluids in a day), lithotripsy, and surgery.
 Lithotripsy is a medical procedure that uses shock waves to dissolve the stones into smaller pieces so that it can pass out along with the urine.

 When to seek out a doctor